PEY0413/MedBuddy/README.md

 # MedBuddy
-MedBuddy is a health buddy robot system that is able to predict your disease based on described symptoms and provide prescription and medical advice.
+MedBuddy is a health buddy robot system based on ROS (Robot Operating System).
+It is able to predict your disease based on described symptoms (Google Speech Recognition) and provide prescription and medical advice (Google Text-to-Speech).
 It uses Natural Language Processing techniques to understand your input (symptoms) and match against the answer in the system (disease, prescription and medical advice).

 ## ROS Configuration
 1. Installation of ROS Melodic on Ubuntu 18.04